zith5364/Terraform_httpd_jenkins_template/README.md

 http://localhost:80 or ele thorough your public IP

 Jenkins docker container internal port 8080 exposed to localhost port 80. you can simply access by http://localhost:80 or else through public IP.

+#terraform destroy ==> it will destroy all resources created by terraform in that template.